-Before we look at what a weight cloth is, first we need to understand what weights in horse racing are actually all about.
+Before we look at what a weight cloth is, first we need to understand what weights in horse racing are actually for.
 When you access the racing betting odds you may see that some horses are carrying more weight than others.
 This is because they are handicapped – a metric used to determine how much additional weight a horse should carry.

 The handicapping system makes horse races much more competitive, so bettors can be assured that the favourite won’t always streak ahead to victory.
 Weights act like an index, where a horse has pounds of lead weight added or taken off their back depending on their Official Rating (OR).

 If a horse has a greater OR compared to its rivals, it will receive more weight on its back.
-The weight is a combination of jockey and riding gear, with lead weights added to make up any shortfall.
+The weight is a combination of jockey and riding gear, with lead plates added to make up any shortfall.

 So what are weight cloths?

 When lead weights are required to bring the horse up to the specified weight, a weight cloth is worn underneath the saddle.
 The weight cloth is safely fastened and has pockets on the side, where the lead plates can easily slide in.

 There are varying styles of weight cloth used across the world but in principle they all work the same.
 The lead is heavy but not bulky, and the jockey will ensure the weight is evenly distributed across the cloth, so as not to strain the horse more on one side.
 Balance, as ever, is important.